Suraj704-glitch/delta-demo/README.md

 # delta-demo
-This is the Demo for Git&amp;GitHub
+This is the Demo for Git&amp;GitHub,,